Which of the following is the correct IUPAC name for the compound... | Study Prep in Pearson+

 Multiple Choice

-Given the following structure: , what is the correct IUPAC name for this compound?
+Given the following skeletal (bond-line) structure: a six-carbon chain with a methyl group attached to carbon and a bromine atom attached to carbon , what is the correct IUPAC name for this compound?

 5